electricbookworks/electric-book-gui/docs/images.md

 Each folder should contain the same set of images, formatted appropriately for each format.
 For instance, while their file names must be identical, web images might be full-colour, 96dpi, and up to 800 pixels wide; while print-pdf images might be in greyscale, 300dpi and 2400 pixels wide.
 And your _source images may be full-colour and 600dpi.
 For more on image optimization, see [Images](../editing/images.html).

-For a professional conversion service, you can also contact [Fire and Lion](https://fireandlion.com).
+For a professional conversion service, you can also contact [Electric Book Works](https://electricbookworks.com).

 ## Adding images